 - rolling cooler

-Schlitterbahn Tip #8: Set a time to all meet back at a central location/ base camp.
+Tips for Schlitterbahn #8: Set a time to all meet back at a central location/ base camp.
 We learned this valuable lesson when our 2 boys didn’t come back for a few hours.
 Make sure someone in the group wears a watch and you all set a time to meet.

-Schlitterbahn Tip #9: Sunscreen & Water Shoes are your friends.
+Tips for Schlitterbahn #9: Sunscreen & Water Shoes are your friends.
 Lots of sun and lots of walking – protect your skin & your feet!

-Schlitterbahn Tip #10: Make a weekend out if it by staying on property at one of the Treehouses.
+Tips for Schlitterbahn #10: Make a weekend out if it by staying on property at one of the Treehouses.
 When you stay at the resort, admission to parks is included for both days for your family and you get the first hour of the park to yourself!